 Kanban is much younger than Scrum, being not less popular, nonetheless.
 A cumulative flow is one of the typical Kanban metrics.

 The entire working process is divided into many smaller work packages in Lean.
 In some ways, they resemble Scrum sprints.
 But in contrast to Scrum, Lean’s packages evolve independently from each other.
 Besides, they have their individual workflows with corresponding stages such as planning, development, testing, deployment, etc.

 Whatever method of Agile project management is selected, nothing prevents your team from using those Agile quality metrics that supposedly belong to other Agile methods.
-Improved quality along with better efficiency is your goal at the end of the day.
+Improved quality, along with better efficiency, is your goal at the end of the day.
 And the ends justify the means, as Jesuits used to say.
 Below we indicate 15 viable quality metrics that are worth your attention if Agile project management is what facilitates your development process.

 This is a Scrum-related metric that helps figure out whether different tasks are completed within a single sprint.
 Time and remaining work are the two parameters of the metric, while the measurement units are working hours.
-A sprint burndown chart shows how your team is meeting the desired sprint results in terms of completed works.
+A sprint burndown chart shows how your team is meeting the desired sprint results in terms of completed work.

 This is about the average work your team does over several iterations in a sprint.
 The more iterations the team executes, the better accuracy the metric provides.
 Velocity helps forecast the way your working process tends to go.
 This metric shows how consistent your performance is.
 If velocity goes down, something wrong is happening with your process.